 It’s already December but I just don’t feel very Christmas-y yet.
 I think December just snuck up on me too fast, and I’m in denial about it… Anyways, this strawberry mousse cake is my big leap into the Christmas spirit.

-Second, this is a Japanese style cake, and that means it’s sweetness level is not at the American standard.
+Second, this is a Japanese style cake with strawberry mousse filling, and that means it’s sweetness level is not at the American standard.
 That’s a good thing, by the way.
 It’s light and refreshing, and you don’t feel like you’re in a food coma after eating a slice.
 Well, that can be good too but… Anyways, it’s light and fluffy and a little tart from all the fresh strawberries you put in it.

 Strawberry Mousse Cake